Click Fraud 101: What You Should Know about Invalid Clicks in 2025

 The most obvious impact of click fraud is the way that it wastes your online marketing budget.
 The falsified charges can quickly drain your ad budget without providing any real return on investment (since the clicks are coming from fraudulent sources that won’t convert into real customers).

 Just how much does click fraud cost advertisers in a year?
-The estimated worldwide cost of ad fraud in 2021, according to Statista data, was projected to be roughly $65 billion.
+According to Statista, the global cost of digital ad fraud is expected hit $172 billion by 2028—a sharp increase that highlights the escalating threat businesses face in the digital advertising space.
 This includes not only the lost ad revenue that was wasted, but the additional costs that businesses incur in trying to deal with the other impacts of fraud.
 Click fraud represents a significant fraction of that total cost.

 2. Distorted Marketing Results Data